 - ½ cup Bourbon

-- ¼ tsp Cayenne pepper you can use more if you like a little more spice
+- ¼ teaspoon Cayenne pepper you can use more if you like a little more spice

 - Time may vary depending on how ripe your peaches are.